 As a nonprofit professional, your strong suit is likely fundraising, volunteer management, and beneficiary programming.
-While these mission-sustaining activities are central to your organization, there are underlying processes that need to occur behind the scenes to keep your nonprofit running smoothly.
+These mission-sustaining activities are central to your organization.
+However, certain underlying processes also need to occur behind the scenes to keep your nonprofit running smoothly—responsibilities that many nonprofit leaders aren’t as confident about.

-To help you better understand the ins and outs of nonprofit accounting, we’ve developed this guide that covers the following topics:
+To help you better understand the ins and outs of nonprofit accounting and improve financial management, we’ve developed this guide that covers the following topics:

 What is Nonprofit Accounting?

 Nonprofit accounting is how charitable organizations record, track, summarize, and report their financial transactions.
-Since nonprofits operate to better society and source their revenue through donations and grants, their accounting practices look different from those of for-profits.
+Since nonprofits operate to better society and source their revenue through donations and grants, their accounting and financial reporting practices look different from those of for-profit organizations.

 Nonprofit Accounting vs. For-Profit Accounting